History of Russian military ranks: 1935–1940

-Personal ranks were formally introduced in the Red Army on September 22, 1935, including the rank of Marshal of the Soviet Union that was adopted the year before.
+Personal ranks were formally introduced in the Red Army on September 22, 1935, including the rank of Marshal of the Soviet Union which was adopted the year before.

 Ranks of Junior Lieutenant and Junior Military Technician were introduced in 1937.
 Also restored were most of the military officer ranks in the Army and Navy, except for the General officer ranks and the Admiral officer ranks, with the naval rank of 3rd-class Captain being the new officer rank introduced.

 1940–1943

 General ranks were restored in May 1940.
 The new ranks were based on the military ranks of the Russian Empire, although they underwent some modifications; modified Imperial rank insignia were reintroduced in 1943.
 The new ranks also abolished the specialist ranks for the other arms and services, and they were replaced by the new ranks with the service name attached.

 Ranks "Lieutenant Colonel" and "Senior Battalion Commissar" were introduced in 1937.
-By 1940 the Army rank of Corporal and the Naval rank of Midshipman were revived, and the old rank of Junior Sergeant reinstated into its modern form (the rank is from the Estonian Army but has a Russian origin in the Imperial Russian Army).
+By 1940 the Army rank of Corporal and the Naval rank of Midshipman were revived, and the old rank of Junior Sergeant was reinstated into its modern form (the rank is from the Estonian Army but has a Russian origin in the Imperial Russian Army).

 In 1942, the political commissars' service in the Red Army was finally disbanded for good, and its ranks dissolved.